Code of Conduct

 - appointing the headteacher

-- monitoring progress towards targets
+- monitoring the educational performance of the school and progress towards agreed targets

 - performance managing the headteacher